The Real Edith Tudor-Hart

 “Quick, sit,” said Dolf.

-“It’s safe?” asked Peppe.
+“It’s safe?” asked Seppe.

 “I haven’t seen anything to make me think it’s not.
 But who knows anymore?” said Fredl.
 “They’re picking up more of us every day.
 We’re taking a big risk being here, but being at home could be an even bigger risk.
 Who knows anything anymore.”

-“Max is back,” Peppe told them.
+“Max is back,” Seppe told them.

 “Thank god!” said Dolf.
 “Did he tell you where he was?”